 Anchovies aren’t popular.
 There’s no denying that.
 Instead, the tiny fish has a horrible reputation and many people avoid anchovies on principle.
+But are anchovies good for you like other types of fish?

 Yet, is avoiding anchovies really the right move?
 They’re a fantastic source of omega 3 fatty acids and are low in mercury to boot.